3M Traffic Safety Innovation Award

-The winner of the award will be announced at the Transportation Group conference in Queenstown in March 2018, at which finalists will present their project.
-The winner or team leader of the winning project will win a trip to the 2019 ATSSA conference in USA and visit the 3M head office.
-The winning project will also be promoted by 3m and the IPENZ Transportation Group through media and industry channels.
+The winner of the award will be announced at the Transportation Group conference in Tauranga in March 2023.
+The winner or team leader of the winning project will win a trip to the ATSSA conference in USA and will visit the 3M head office (Covid travel restrictions permitting).
+The winning project will also be promoted by 3M and the Transportation Group through media and industry channels.

 Each year the Group provides a Transport Research Award (formerly known the Study Award) worth up to $8,000 for a Group member (or members) to undertake study in New Zealand or overseas, to learn about issues that are important and topical in the transportation area, and then to spread that useful and usable knowledge to peers.

 Enquiries or applications should be sent electronically to Transportation Group Awards Co-ordinator – Daniel Newcombe

 The Transportation Group aims to advance the knowledge base and practice of the transportation profession in New Zealand.